 Business automation goes beyond the physical production line.
-In fact, you can automate a wide range of human resources, sales and marketing processes with AI.
+In fact, you can automate a wide range of human resources, sales, and marketing processes with AI decision making.
 Campaign management, email marketing, marketing segmentation and personalization are all prime candidates for AI automation.

 If you’re a manufacturer, you can use AI to monitor raw materials stocks; if you’re a distributor, you can use AI to track inventory levels.
 AI spam filters and smart email categorization tools make communications-related decisions in the office; AI-powered voice-to-text makes communication easier on the go.
 Meanwhile, fraud detection systems automatically maintain security on your website, while dynamic price optimization tools keep you profitable.

 5. Problem-Solving Expert Systems